 There are plenty of great items to choose from on Ricardo’s menu.
 Start with an appetizer, like the excellent jumbo wings served buffalo or barbeque style with a choice of blue cheese or ranch dipping sauces, or try the exceptional roasted red pepper, spinach and artichoke dip served with crostini.
 For a smaller sharable salad, try the Caprese, with mozzarella, tomato, and basil, or try one of the entrée salads.

-There are quite a few choices, all of which are great, but the blackened salmon with mixed greens, cucumbers, roasted red peppers, tossed with a sour cream and dill dressing is especially good.
+There are quite a few choices, all of which are great, but the blackened salmon with mixed greens, cucumbers, roasted red peppers, tossed with sour cream, and dill dressing is especially good.
 Other choices include a Friday fish fry, sandwiches, and pasta dishes.

 The pizza at Ricardo’s is also top-notch, with a crust that falls somewhere between thin and pan style, and excellent pizza sauce.
 While you can do the build your own option, the specialty pizzas are a great deal.
 The Danvinci is phenomenal, regardless of whether you are a vegetarian or not – it comes with a red sauce and pesto mix, mozzarella, feta, and fresh tomatoes.
 The Genoa is also excellent.
 It comes topped with garlic cream sauce, mozzarella, genoa salami, roasted red peppers, and mushrooms.